rokath/trice/docs/TriceUserManual.md

 ### 37.2. <a id='c-code'></a>C-Code

-If you intend to get the `trice log` functionality full or partially as a `tlog` C-Source and do not wish to parse the _til.json_ file, you can run `trice generate -h -c` to create a C-file with header as starting point.
-That could be interesting for compiling the log functionality into a small separate microcontroller baoard.
+If you intend to get the `trice log` functionality full or partially as a `tlog` C-Source and do not wish to parse the _til.json_ file, you can run `trice generate -tilH --tilC` to create a C-file with header as starting point.
+That could be interesting for compiling the log functionality into a small separate microcontroller board.

 ```C
 //! \file til.c